UDC-GAC/MACVETH/README.md

 `$> macveth <input_file.c>`

-This will generate a macro-fashion SIMD code (if possible) onto a file named macveth_output.c/cpp.
+This will generate a macro-fashion SIMD code (if possible) onto a file named `macveth_output.c/cpp`.

-For displaying all the available options, type:
+For displaying all the available options, please type:

 `$> macveth --help`

-If the program has includes, they can be specified using `--extra-arg-before` Clang's option in order to [not break the parsing](#compilation-database), e.g. we have `bar.cpp` such as:
+If the program has includes, they can be specified using `--extra-arg-before` Clang's option in order to [not break the parsing](#compilation-database), e.g., we have `bar.cpp` such as:

 ```
 #include "mylib/foo.h"